SvetoslavT/SvetoslavT/README.md

 📫 Let's connect!
 Whether you have questions, want to collaborate, or just chat about AI and technology, reach out to me through LinkedIn.

 Happy Coding! 🚀
 Thank you for visiting my GitHub profile.
-Happy coding, and let's build some amazing things together!
+Happy coding, and let's build the new world together!

 Trifonov